 Further down the road, we come across the elephants again and the war-dancing youngster is only too happy to put on an encore performance for us.
-She even added an element of war dress to her routine by throwing a trunkful of grass on her back.
+She even added an element of wardress to her routine by throwing a trunkful of grass on her back.
 Check out the video of this performance here.

 Marbled cat… make it two!

 “Rain is good” yells Mike over the thundering noise of the raindrops hitting the roof of the truck.
 “In the rain, the cat will stay put under the relative cover of the tree”.

 We escape the deluge in a small shelter on the side of the road at kilometre 10 and to entertain ourselves, we count the number of seconds that pass between a strike of lightning and the consequent clap of thunder, to estimate how far away the centre of the storm is.